Frequently Asked Questions

 3. Can I make an appointment to talk to program faculty about my application or prerequisites?

-- Pre-applicants are encouraged to attend a PA Progam virtual information session, faculty hosts address questions pertaining to application requirements in these sessions.
+• Pre-applicants are encouraged to attend a PA Program virtual information session where faculty hosts address questions pertaining to application requirements in these sessions.
 Information regarding virtual information sessions can be found on the PA Program home page.

-- Pre-applicants may contact Dan Macy, PA Program advisor (dan.macy@rrcc.edu) for assistance with transcript review and course planning recommendations, as needed, for completion of PA Program prerequisites.
-Dan is available for email, phone and Zoom advising sessions 9:00 a.m. - 12:00 p.m. and 1:00 - 4:00 p.m. on Thursdays from March 30 through September 1, 2023.
+• Pre-applicants may contact Dan Macy, PA Program advisor (dan.macy@rrcc.edu) for assistance with transcript review and course planning recommendations, as needed, for completion of PA Program prerequisites.
+Dan is available for email, phone and virtual advising sessions 9:00 a.m. - 12:00 p.m. and 1:00 - 4:00 p.m. on Thursdays from March 28 through August 22, 2024.

 4. Do I have to take the prerequisites within a certain period of time?